Kevin255091/Skyline-Problem/Readme.md

 ### Compiling the code

-Use the command prompt and go to the directory where the files 'skyline.c', 'MaxHeap.c' and 'MaxHeap.h' are.
+Use the command prompt and go to the directory where the files "skyline.c", "MaxHeap.c" and "MaxHeap.h" are.
 Type the following command :

 ```